Northolt: Geography

 Northolt is located 3.3 mi from Hayes; 2.4 mi from Southall; 1.4 mi from Greenford; 3.1 mi from Wembley; 2.7 mi from Harrow; 2.8 mi from Ruislip; and 4.5 mi from Uxbridge.

+Climate

 Demography

 Northolt is covered by two electoral wards of the London Borough of Ealing.
 Northolt Mandeville ward covers the main area of Northolt.
 Northolt West End ward covers the area south of the A40 road, including housing that is contiguous from Yeading directly to the south.

 The median house price as of 2014 was £300,000 in Northolt Mandeville and £226,111 in Northolt West End.
 The population who are from BAME (Black, Asian and minority Ethnic) background was 51.7% and 55.1% respectively.
 The median age was 34 years and 32 years respectively.

 Population

 While Northolt remained a rural, agricultural area in the 19th century, its population growth remained slow: